HoustonWeHaveABug/MondrianPuzzle/README.md

 When Rotate flag is on, the program will consider tiles MxN and NxM identical.
 When it is off, they will be considered distinct.

-The program will try to solve the puzzle searching from Defect A to Defect B.
+The program will try to solve the problem searching from Defect A to Defect B.

 If Defect A <= Defect B, the search is called for each Current in range \[ Defect A, Defect B \] until a solution is found where Defect = Current.
 This is the preferred option when searching for an optimal solution.